enright/liftA/README.md

 the pair, and pass the value of the other of the pair through.

 This library also augments Function with a number of useful functions for building more complex arrows with a fluent syntax.
+For example:

+let batchUserQueryA = createBatchUserQuery.liftA()
+  .thenA(doca.batchGetA.firstA())
+  .thenA(arwu.promoteIfErrorA);

-A simple mechanism for cancelling arrows is provided.
+A simple mechanism for cancelling arrows 'in flight' is provided.

 To Be Continued...